someparty/someparty/source/articles/2020-12-20-why-did-it-matter.html.markdown

 [Listen: Steven Lambke - *dub.tape* @ Bandcamp](https://stevenlambke.bandcamp.com/album/dub-tape "#")

 Charlottetown's [Warsh](http://warsh.bandcamp.com) surprised with a new scorching EP four-track EP last week.
 The barely six-minute *E.P.
-II* comes on the heels of the band's appearance on [Sewercide](http://sewerciderecords.limitedrun.com/)'s recent *Seaside Sickness* compilation, a landmark showcase for similarly loud and low-fi Maritime punk groups.
+II* comes on the heels of the band's appearance on [Sewercide](http://sewerciderecords.limitedrun.com/)'s recent *Seaside Sickness* compilation, a landmark showcase for similarly loud and lo-fi Maritime punk groups.
 Keep an eye on [High Trash Media](https://www.facebook.com/hightrashmedia/) for a cassette release of *E.P.
 II* soon.

 As the name indicates, this is the second short-form Warsh release, following the band's 2019 debut *Burning Urge*.
 The PEI group features vocalist Sophia Tweel, guitarist Teajay Doyle, bassist Rosanna Kressin, and drummer Brett Sanderson.